-- Certification to government safety laws such as occupant protection and air bag deployment, braking, and lighting.
-Look for an "Alterer's Label" on the vehicle from the snowplow installer certifying that the installation meets all applicable Federal Motor Vehicle Safety Standards (FMVSS). - The Total Accessory Reserve Capacity (TARC) is shown on the lower right side of the vehicle's Safety Certification Label.
+• Certification to government safety laws such as occupant protection and airbag deployment, braking, and lighting.
+Look for an "Alterer's Label" on the vehicle from the snowplow installer certifying that the installation meets all applicable Federal Motor Vehicle Safety Standards (FMVSS).

+- The Total Accessory Reserve Capacity (TARC) is shown on the lower right side of the vehicle's Safety Compliance Certification Label.
 This applies to Ford-completed vehicles of 10,000 lb.
-GVWR or less.
+(4,536 kg) GVWR or less.
 This is the weight of permanently-attached auxiliary equipment, such as snowplow frame-mounting hardware, that can be added to the vehicle and satisfy Ford compliance certification to FMVSS.
 Exceeding this weight may require the auxiliary equipment installer additional safety certification responsibility.
 The Front Accessory Reserve Capacity (FARC) is added for customer convenience. - Rear ballast weight behind the rear axle may be required to prevent exceeding the FGAWR, and provide front-to-rear weight balance for proper braking and steering. - Front wheel toe may require re-adjustment to prevent premature uneven tire wear.
-Specifications are found in the Ford Workshop Manual. - Headlight aim may require re-adjustment. - The tire air pressures recommended for general driving are found on the vehicle's Safety Certification Label.
-The maximum cold inflation pressure for the tire and associated load rating is imprinted on the tire sidewall.
-Tire air pressure may require re-adjustment within these pressure limits to accommodate the additional weight of the snowplow installation.

-Federal and some local regulations require additional exterior lamps for snowplow-equipped vehicles.
-Consult your dealer for additional information.
+Specifications are found in the Ford Workshop Manual. - Headlight aim may require re-adjustment. - Federal and some local regulations require additional exterior lamps for snowplow-equipped vehicles.
+Consult your authorized dealer for additional information. - Snowplowing with vehicles equipped with a 6.0 Liter Power Stroke diesel engine may result in engine overheating under certain operating conditions unless equipped with the special engine cooling fan clutch that is included with a snow plow package option.